SEND Information Report

 - Access to Apps that support children with specific needs.

-Access to range of services such as required including:
+Access to a range of services such as required including:

 Provision to facilitate/support access to the curriculum